-Water Opinion Survey can provide a wide range of primary and secondary, quantitative and qualitative consumer-centric research services, including polls, focus groups, media management, and alternative, cutting-edge research technologies.
+Water Opinions can provide a wide range of primary and secondary, quantitative and qualitative consumer-centric research services, including polls, focus groups, media management, and alternative, cutting-edge research technologies.

 Online Surveys: Appropriately designed online surveys are an effective data collection method when the sample consists of known respondents with online access (for example, an internal survey of an agency or organization in which all potential respondents have guaranteed internet access through their workplace).
 Online surveys are also effective in augmenting response rates when respondents contacted through another medium (such as by mail or telephone) indicate that they would prefer an alternative method of responding.